1-Slider-Barcamp-Background

 Erik Schultes, Leiden University

 Erik Schultes is senior researcher in the Metabolomics and Analytics Center at the Leiden Academic Center for Drug Research (MAC/LACDR), at Leiden University.
 At the MAC/LACDR Erik leads efforts to FAIRify a high-throughput mass spectrometry laboratory.
 He is also lead in FAIR Implementation at the GO FAIR Foundation (GFF).
 In the GFF Erik has worked with a broad spectrum of stakeholders and technologies to develop scalable approaches to FAIRification.
+Erik is motivated by the exciting opportunities emerging around FAIR infrastructures for both academic and other sectors.
+Using nanopublication-based FAIR Digital Objects as FAIR metadata tags to capture research objects.

 Stefan Skupien, Berlin University Alliance